apache/beam/beam-site/documentation/programming-guide.md

 In the Beam SDKs, **transforms** are the operations in your pipeline.
 A transform takes a `PCollection` (or more than one `PCollection`) as input, performs an operation that you specify on each element in that collection, and produces a new output `PCollection`.
 To invoke a transform, you must **apply** it to the input `PCollection`.

+The Beam SDKs contain a number of different transforms that you can apply to your pipeline's `PCollection`s.
+These include general-purpose core transforms, such as [ParDo]({{ site.baseurl }}/documentation/programming-guide/#transforms-pardo) or [Combine]({{ site.baseurl }}/documentation/programming-guide/#transforms-combine).
+There are also pre-written [composite transforms]({{ site.baseurl }}/documentation/programming-guide/#transforms-composite) included in the SDKs, which combine one or more of the core transforms in a useful processing pattern, such as counting or combining elements in a collection.
+You can also define your own more complex composite transforms to fit your pipeline's exact use case.

-In Beam SDK each transform has a generic `apply` method <span class="language-py">(or pipe operator `|`)</span>.
+Each transform in the Beam SDKs has a generic `apply` method <span class="language-py">(or pipe operator `|`)</span>.
 Invoking multiple Beam transforms is similar to *method chaining*, but with one slight difference: You apply the transform to the input `PCollection`, passing the transform itself as an argument, and the operation returns the output `PCollection`.
 This takes the general form:

 ```java
 [Output PCollection] = [Input PCollection].apply([Transform])